- CrustLab /

 According to a more recent report by Mordor Intelligence, the size of the online gambling market was estimated to be worth $103.00 billion in 2025.
 This report predicts a Cumulative Annual Growth rate of 10.44%, leading to a projected market size of $169.22 billion by 2030.
 While land-based casinos are still popular, the convenience, variety, and innovation of iGaming are fueling its growth compared to the traditional gambling industry.

-Although the online gambling market is segmented into different categories including poker, casinos, bingo, sports betting, and lottery, the sports betting segment remains the most dominant in the market, accounting for approximately 49% of the total revenue generated in the industry.
+Although the online gambling market is segmented into different categories, including poker, casinos, bingo, sports betting, and lottery, the sports betting segment remains the most dominant in the market, accounting for approximately 49% of the total revenue generated in the industry.

 High internet penetration, changes in legislation, and partnerships between online gambling software developers and operators to build intuitive and mobile-friendly UI gaming solutions have aided the expansion of the market.
 These factors will likely continue to fuel the growth of the industry in the coming years.